FindMySchool LogoFindMySchool

 Academic performance at The Billericay School is consistent and robust, outperforming both local and England averages across key metrics.

-In the 2024 GCSE examinations, students achieved an Attainment 8 score of 49.2, exceeding the England average of 45.9.
-This metric measures performance across eight qualifications, indicating that students here achieve, on average, a third of a grade higher per subject than their peers nationally.
-The school ranks 1,357th in England for GCSE outcomes (FindMySchool ranking), and 2nd among secondary schools in Billericay, placing it in the top tier locally.
+In the 2025 GCSE dataset, students achieved an Attainment 8 score of 50.0.
+This metric measures performance across eight qualifications and shows a solid raw attainment profile across the cohort.
+The school ranks 1,605th in England for GCSE academic outcomes (FindMySchool ranking), and 1st among secondary schools in Billericay, placing it in the top tier locally.

 Progress 8 scores stand at +0.02, indicating that students make progress in line with the England average from their primary school starting points.
 While this suggests no statistically significant "value added" overall, the raw attainment remains high.

 At A-level, the picture is particularly strong.
-The school ranks 1,142nd in England for A-level outcomes (FindMySchool ranking).
-In 2024, over half of all grades (51.9%) were A*-B, well above the England average of 47.2%.
-This performance places the Sixth Form in the top 43% of providers in England, reflecting solid performance in line with the middle 35% of schools (national typical band).
+The school ranks 811th in England for A-level academic outcomes (FindMySchool ranking).
+In the 2025 dataset, 60% of grades were A*-B across 331 exam entries.
+This places the Sixth Form 1st locally in Billericay, reflecting a strong post-16 academic profile.

 England ranks and key metrics (where available)